baboment/Spectre_plot_Chr/README.md

 each 1 kb window by the genome wide median coverage Spectre obtains ploidy estimates along every chromosome.
 For visualisation these estimates are smoothed by averaging in windows of roughly one megabase derived from the median spacing of the coverage data.

+Deletion and duplication calls are now highlighted in the genome scatter plot.
+Deletion regions are shaded with ``#f5b7b1`` and duplications with ``#b4cafa`` to make copy number alterations stand out clearly.